gaserslav/chess/README.md

 ### this one does the networking on clients side

-speaking of 'advanced' moves like gambit or castling
+speaking of 'advanced' moves like gambit or castling they dont exist